Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 **Disclaimer:**
 This tool is under active development.
 Some features may not be fully implemented or stable.
 Use with caution, and always test on non-critical drives first!

+**Ideas or requests?**

+send a feature report or a custom one, so i can inprove my tool